HL7/davinci-ecdx/input/pagecontent/requesting-attachments-code.md

 ### Complete *Solicited* Attachment Transaction

-The complete *solicited* attachment transaction using the combination of a Task-based CDex Task Attachment Request Profile to request attachments and the [`$submit-attachment`] operation to submit the attachments to the Payer is shown below:
+The complete *solicited* attachment transaction is shown below.
+A CDex Task Attachment Request Profile is used to request the attachment using an attachment code, and the [`$submit-attachment`] operation is used to submit the attachments to the Payer:

-{% include examplebutton_default.html example="task-scenario-8.md" b_title = "Click Here To See FHIR Based Solicited Attachment Example" %}
+{% include examplebutton_default.html example="solicited-attachment-scenario-1.md" b_title = "Click Here To See FHIR Based Solicited Attachment Example" %}

 ### Signatures